 Distribution and loan figures were significantly different from what industry experts had anticipated, especially during a time when many participants were strapped for cash and without access to an emergency savings account.
 An Employee Benefit Research Institute (EBRI) study in August warned employers and participants about the short- and long-term consequences of using a CRD as an emergency savings account.

-Yet those who did have a savings account dedicated to emergencies were half as likely to tap into retirement funds, according to a report by Commonwealth and the Defined Contribution Institutional Investment Association (DCIIA)’s Retirement Research Center.
-The study found that low-to-moderate income respondents, with less than $2,000 in liquid savings, were twice as likely to have taken a 401(k) loan or hardship withdrawal in response to COVID-19.
+Yet those who did have a savings account dedicated to emergencies were half as likely to tap into retirement funds as those who did’t have one, according to a report by Commonwealth and the Defined Contribution Institutional Investment Association (DCIIA)’s Retirement Research Center.
+The study found that low-to-moderate income respondents, with less than $2,000 in liquid savings, were twice as likely to have taken a 401(k) loan or hardship withdrawal in response to COVID-19 than those with more than $2,000 in liquid savings.

 “Emergency savings plays a critical role for those who have it,” says Catherine Wright, a senior innovation manager at Commonwealth.
 “The pandemic has really demonstrated how critical these savings are.
 I imagine we’ll be seeing more professionals offering emergency savings through the employer channel in the future.”